 He’s a humble man with much to be humble about.

-3. They’re Excellent Communicators
+3. They’re Exceptional Communicators

 We have two ears and one mouth so that we can listen twice as much as we speak.

-4. They Have a Clear Vision
+4. They Possess Unwavering Vision

-I remember listening to one of them say.
+I recall one of them proclaiming,

 I can’t imagine doing anything else.